Kentucky Geological Survey

-The Kentucky Geological Survey (KGS) is a research center of the University of Kentucky that provides information on the geology of Kentucky, but has variously over the course of its history been a state level office, or a sub-division of a state combined geology and forestry department, at times its official State Geologist being prohibited by law from being associated with the University of Kentucky.
+The Kentucky Geological Survey (KGS) is a research center of the University of Kentucky that provides information on the geology of Kentucky to researchers, industry professionals, governmental agencies, and the public.
+Since establishment in 1854, KGS has been a reporting agency for Kentucky lawmakers, an Immigration Bureau, a source of data for researchers, and is currently a research institute as part of the University of Kentucky.
+At one point, the official Kentucky State Geologist was prohibited by law from being associated with the University of Kentucky.

 It is one of the United States's oldest geological organizations, pre-dating the United States Geological Survey by 25 years.

 It has worked with the USGS in several joint mapping programs, and because of one such program from 1949 to 1956 Kentucky became the first state of the United States to be fully topographically mapped at a scale of 1:24,000, which was then extended in a project run from 1960 to 1978 to have the whole of Kentucky geologically mapped at 1:24,000 scale, at a cost of and involving an estimated 660 person-years.

-Its published reports are collected into several series.

 Purpose

-The KGS conducts basic and applied geological and mineralogical research on the geology of Kentucky, and compiles, archives, and publishes data.

-The First to Sixth Surveys reported primarily on useful minerals of the state, its economic geology, including coal, oil, gas, building stone, and road building materials.

-A lot of its research has focussed on fossil fuel resources, with a major project undertaken between 1974 and 1983 to assess how much of those resources were left to mine; limestone deposits; stratigraphic reports of coal beds; the drainage of the basin of the Kentucky River; and subsurface structures.

-As the state's official repository for records of oil and gas drilling, it has some 225,000 wells on record, with well and core samples.
+As Kentucky's premier organization for geological science, the KGS seeks to advance the Commonwealth and its citizens through timely, unbiased research that encompasses all aspects of the state's geological heritage and natural resource endowments.
+KGS centers its research and engagement around building resilience for the citizens that it serves, promoting discovery, innovation, and creativity in addressing problems and presenting opportunities in earth and environmental science.